Khodwepratik/MyChatbot/README.md

 # MyChatbot
-Questions and answering chatbot with pdf in python
+Questions and answering chatbot with pdf in python using (transformers and hugging faces models)

 ## Dependencies
 1. Flask: A micro web framework for Python.